SoftwareHeritage/docker/README.rst

 Docker environment
 ==================

-``swh-environment/docker/`` contains Dockerfiles to run a small Software Heritage instance on development machines.
+This ``docker`` repository contains Dockerfiles to run a small Software Heritage instance on a development machine.
 The end goal is to smooth the contributors/developers workflow.
 Focus on coding, not configuring!

 .. warning::